jet-yangqs/Affective/README.md

 Step1: Download "Cropped" from Xiaolan Fu's website.
 If you want our original preprocessed optical flow, please send a cc that Xiaolan Fu has agreed your application for CASME2.
 The CASME2-coding-20140508.csv file and the "Cropped" directory are intentionally left blank due to the license.

+Step2:run python3 calcflow.py to generate optical flow and info_CASME2.json(It is about some information on the optical flow images).

-Step2:run python3 call.py.
+Step3:run python3 call.py.
 It would run LOSO 26 times.